The Victorian alcohol and drug services currently operate under a mixed-funding model:

 Funding provided to service providers will be indexed consistent with the government’s annual determination for community service organisations.

-Activity-based funding for non-residential services
+Activity-based funding for residential and most adult non-residential services

 The majority of adult non-residential services have been provided on the basis of a Drug Treatment Activity Unit (DTAU) since September 2014.
+All residential services transitioned to the DTAU on 1 July 2019.

 Drug Treatment Activity Unit

-Non-residential service providers are predominantly funded on the basis of a common unit, a DTAU.
+All residential and most adult non-residential service providers are predominantly funded on the basis of a common unit, a DTAU.
 DTAUs allow relative prices to be compared and adjusted across alcohol and other drug activities that use different combinations of inputs.

 The use of DTAUs allows for easy aggregation of information to account for the total cost of an individual client’s treatment journey, even where this involves use of multiple treatment streams.
 This in turn will be linked to transparent reporting of outcomes.